anandavii/anandavii/README.md

 ### Hi, I'm Abhishek 👋

-I'm a Master's student in Information Technology and Management at Illinois Institute of Technology, with 5+ years of professional experience as a QA Automation Engineer (SDET).
 I specialize in building scalable test automation frameworks for UI and API testing, integrating quality into CI/CD pipelines, and driving shift-left strategies in Agile teams.
 My passion lies in creating robust, maintainable solutions that accelerate release cycles and improve software quality.
 I bring a blend of hands-on technical expertise and business-focused testing strategies to every project.

 ---